WSMC-FM

-WSMC-FM (90.5 MHz) is a public FM radio station featuring a classical music radio format.
-It is licensed to Collegedale, Tennessee, and serves the Chattanooga metropolitan area, as well as parts of Tennessee, Georgia, Alabama and North Carolina.
-WSMC-FM is owned by Southern Adventist University (SAU).
-Saturday evening through Friday afternoon, it airs classical music including opera and similar genres.
-Christian radio programming is heard from Friday evening to Saturday afternoon.
+WSMC-FM (90.5 MHz) is a non-commercial FM radio station licensed to Collegedale, Tennessee, and serving the Chattanooga metropolitan area.
+It is owned by Southern Adventist University (SAU).
+Saturday evening through Friday afternoon, it airs classical music.
+Christian radio programming is heard from Friday evening to Saturday afternoon, as part of the Adventist Sabbath.
 WSMC has only three full-time employees: the general manager, corporate sales manager, and operations manager.
-The announcers and production staff consist entirely of SAU students.
+SAU students serve as the announcers and production staff.
+The station seeks donations on the air and on its website.

 WSMC-FM has an effective radiated power (ERP) of 100,000 watts, currently the maximum power for American FM stations.
+The transmitter tower is on Mowbray Mountain, off Montlake Road in Soddy-Daisy.
+The signal can be heard in parts of Tennessee, Georgia, Alabama and North Carolina.
 Programming can also be heard on FM translator W217AW at 91.3 MHz in Dalton, Georgia.